rkpassin132/book-reader-app/Readme.md

 - Instal node.js, React, and react native cli in your system.
 - Make sure you have Android SDk tool kit installed or Android studio installed in your system.
-- On you developer option and USB debugging in you android system from setting.<br/>
+- On your developer option and USB debugging in your android system from setting.<br/>
   Now :-
 - Start your api `npm start `
 - open this url in browser for loacal host port forwarding using usb `chrome://inspect/#devices`